broken-bytes/Swift-MVI-pattern/README.md

 ## Images
-All images used in this repository are taken from the internet.
+Some images used in this repository are taken from the internet.
 All rights belong to their authors.
 Character designs are copyright under the terms of the responding companies.